Unity-Technologies/com.unity.perception/README.md

 ## Known issues

 * The Linux Editor 2019.4.7f1 and 2019.4.8f1 might hang when importing HDRP-based Perception projects.
 For Linux Editor support, use 2019.4.6f1 or 2020.1.
-* When opening the Perception project in Linux Editor, a package dependency on Python will be added and will cause compile errors.
-This can be fixed by changing the package.json file manually.
+* When opening the "Visualizer Tool" of perception camera in Linux Editor, a package dependency on Python will be added and cause compile errors.

 ## License
 * [License](com.unity.perception/LICENSE.md)